Doing Business in Brazil

 COURT-SUPERVISED REORGANIZATION:

-Its purpose is to make it possible to overcome the debtor’s economic and financial crisis, allowing the maintenance of the source of production, the employees’ jobs and the creditors’ interests, thus preserving the company, its corporate purpose and fostering the economic activities.
+Federal Law No. 11,101 of February 9th, 2005 regulates the Court-Supervised Reorganization, Out-of-Court Reorganization and Bankruptcy of the businessperson and the company in Brazil (“LRF”).
+The purpose of the Law is to enable the debtor’s economic and financial crisis to be overcome, allowing the maintenance of the production source, of the employees’ jobs and of the creditors’ interests, thus preserving the company, its corporate purpose and fostering economic activity.

-However, care must be taken not to trivialize the Court-Supervised Reorganization Institute, which was not created to reward the inefficiency of the entrepreneur or his irregular performance.
-If the law, on the one hand, aims to overcome the economic and financial crisis of the company and its preservation, on the other hand, it also protects the rights and guarantees of creditors, by preserving them, including considering the hypothesis of convolution of the Court-Supervised Reorganization in bankruptcy.
+However, care must be taken not to trivialize the Court-Supervised Reorganization institute, which was not created to reward the entrepreneurs’ inefficiency or their irregular performance.
+While the LRF aims, on the one hand, to overcome the economic and financial crisis and to preserve the company, it also protects, on the other hand, the creditors’ rights and guarantees, by preserving them, including considering the possibility of conversion of the Court-Supervised Reorganization into Bankruptcy.

-The LFR does not apply to public companies, semi-public companies and companies subject to extrajudicial liquidation (financial institutions, banks, insurance companies, capitalization companies), nor to companies that have already been granted the benefit less than five (5) years and/or are managed by businesspersons convicted of bankruptcy.
-In addition, for the request to be granted, it is necessary that the company prove the regular exercise of its activities for more than two (2) years.
+The LRF does not apply to public companies, semi-public companies and companies subject to extrajudicial liquidation (financial institutions, banks, insurance companies, capitalization companies), nor to companies that have already been granted the benefit less than five years before and/or are managed by businesspersons convicted of bankruptcy crime.
+In addition, for the Court-Supervised Reorganization request to be granted, the company must prove having regularly exercised its activities for more than two years.

-The court competent to assess the request is the one where the main establishment of the debtor or the subsidiary of a company that is headquartered outside Brazil is located, the main establishment understood to be the one with the highest turnover, which may be at the headquarters of the debtor company or any of its subsidiaries.
+The court with jurisdiction to assess the reorganization request is the one where the debtor’s main establishment or the company’s subsidiary (in case of businesses based out of Brazil) is located.
+For the purposes of the LRF, the main establishment is understood to be the one with the highest turnover, being either the headquarters of the debtor company or any of its subsidiaries.

 I – the explanation of concrete causes of the debtor’s equity situation and the reasons for the economic and financial crisis.